Functional testing requires assessing simulation behavior and comparing simulation output to expected output. For example, you can:

 results from each block appear in the Test Manager.
 For more information, see Examine Model Verification Results by Using Simulation Data Inspector.

-Assertion block, do not produce verification results when
+including the Assertion block, do not produce verification

-used in For Each subsystems.
-Use a Test Sequence block with
+results when used in For Each subsystems.
+Use a Test Sequence

 verify statements instead.